labmanagerDECens/labmanagerDECens/README.md

 👋 Hi, I’m the labmanager at the DEC at Ens
-   👀 I’m interested in Cognitives Sciences
+   👀 I’m interested in Cognitive Sciences
    📫

 <!---